thomascamminady/fairness_im_maschinellen_lernen_observableframework/README.md

 └─ README.md
 ```

 **`src`** - This is the “source root” — where your source files live.
 Pages go here.
 Each page is a Markdown file.
 Observable Framework uses [file-based routing](https://observablehq.com/framework/project-structure#routing), which means that the name of the file controls where the page is served.
 You can create as many pages as you like.
-Use folders to organize your pages.

 **`src/index.md`** - This is the home page for your app.
 You can have as many additional pages as you’d like, but you should always have a home page, too.